susanpeng/portfolio/portfoliosite/content/post/ws_usersmanual_explanation.md

 Usability Testing Report (https://susanpeng.github.io/techwriter/writings/helpmanualusa/index.html)

-I created this User's Manual as a project in one of my Technical Writing courses.
+I created this User's Mnual as my technical writing course project.
 I received the Bookshelf Editor program without any documentation.
-I had to go through the whole program to figure out all functions and operational steps by clicking menu items, buttons and links on screen in the program.
+I had to go through the whole program to figure out all functions and operational steps by clicking menu items, buttons and links on the screen.
 After obtaining a sufficient understanding of the program, I created this User's Manual.
 It was a great process of learning technical concepts and skills and then converting them into clear and concise content for a general audience.

 To enhance the effectiveness of this User's Manual, I conducted a usability test to get feedback from the test participants.
-Then I further modified the User's Manual according to the test feedback.
-The Usability Testing Report is included in this sample.
+Then I modified the User's Manual according to the test feedback and created the Usability Testing Report.

-I created this manual using Oxygen XML Editor, and the links point to the plain HTML version of the manual and the report.
-Using Oxygen XML Editor, the DITA content can be easily transformed into PDF, ePub and WebHelp output to meet different needs.
+I created this manual using Oxygen XML Editor.
+The links here point to the plain HTML version of the manual and the report.
+I can also easily get the PDF, ePub and WebHelp output according to the audience's need by using Oxygen XML Editor's transformation function.

-Although this sample is a bit old, it shows that I can plan and write a software user's manual in plain English.
+The usability test report shows that I value the document's usability and effectiveness and the process to improve them.

 The Index and Glossary also make the user's manual easy to use, especially when searching for information.